 Immunotherapy Treatment for Allergies

 No one really knows what causes one person to have allergies when another one doesn’t, or why one substance triggers an allergic reaction in an individual when another doesn’t.
-Allergic reactions can range from mild irritations to anaphylaxis (a severe reaction that’s a life-threatening emergency), but for the sufferer, allergies are always unpleasant and unwelcome.
+Allergic reactions can range from mild irritations to anaphylaxis (a severe reaction that’s a life-threatening emergency).
+But for the sufferer, allergies are always unpleasant and unwelcome.

 Taking Over the Counter Antihistamines